DejvCodes/Cypress/README.md

 ## 🧪 Cypress - End-to-End Testing
-A modern testing suite built with Cypress for automated end-to-end testing. <br>
+A modern testing suite built with Cypress for automated end-to-end testing.
 This repository contains comprehensive examples and test scenarios covering fundamental to advanced Cypress concepts.

 ## 🚀 Features